peipacut/ystar/README.md

 # y*
 a programming language that promises nothing

 Functional, imperative, Turing complete.
-What more would you want from a language?
+What more could you possibly want?